angel6497/checkers_ml/README.md

 ### GUI

-If you want yo use the Checkers GUI, you must install it by running:
+If you want yo use the checkers GUI, you must install it by running:

 ```shell
 $ make